steinhaug/stable-diffusion/README.md

 Cozy-Nest, ControlNet, roop, adetailer, infinite-image-browsing, clip-interrogator and loads more.

 **version history:**
+v1.9: _Adding cells for setting up gDrive with models and controlnet when you have no models_
 v1.8: _adetailer didnt work on first load, required reload.
 ControlNet missed insightface libraries._
 v1.6: _Updated and corrected installer, disabled remove background plugin that crashed launch._
 v1.5: _Updated and corrected installer._